🔼The name Sheshbazzar: Summary

 🔼Etymology of the name Sheshbazzar

-The name Sheshbazzar is probably Persian in origin, and was possibly originally pronounced as Samas-bal-usur or Sin-bal-usur, yet the Jewish scribes who wrote down this name chose to turn it into something that looks strikingly Hebrew.
+The name Sheshbazzar is probably Persian in origin, and was possibly originally pronounced as Samas-bal-usur or Sin-bal-usur, which derives from the name Sin, the primary lunar deity.
+Yet the Jewish scribes who wrote down this name chose to turn it into something that looks strikingly Hebrew.

-It seems that the Hebrew version of our name consists of two elements, the first one being any of the words שש:
+It seems that the Hebrew version of our name consists of two elements, the first one being any of the words שש (shsh):

-The second part of our name looks like it came from the root-verb בצר (basar), meaning to wall-in on order to secure a harvest:
+The second part of our name looks like it came from the verb בצר (basar), meaning to wall-in on order to secure a harvest:

 Here at Abarim Publications we guess that the Hebrew scribes were advanced enough to properly transliterate this man's given name, yet instead they turned it into a Hebrew pseudo look-alike and that doubtlessly for a good reason.
 Since he was the man to whom Cyrus gave the temple treasuries back, with orders to restore the temple of YHWH, his Hebrew name appears to mean Purity Incubator, or something to that extent.